 Communications:

-The committee chairman shall notify the members of her committee and the state president (as ex-officio member) of the date, time, and place of each meeting.
+The committee chair shall notify the members of her committee and the state president (as ex-officio member) of the date, time, and place of each meeting.

-The committee chairman shall send a copy of reports for approval to each member of the committee before presentation to the executive board or to the state convention.
+The committee chair shall send a copy of reports for approval to each member of the committee before presentation to the executive board or to the state convention.

-The committee chairman shall forward a copy of any major communication to the state president for her files.
+The committee chair shall forward a copy of any major communication to the state president for her files.

 Expenses:

-The mailing expenses of the chairman and/or members of the committee shall be paid in full.
+The mailing expenses of the chair and/or members of the committee shall be paid in full.

-Travel expenses ($.30 per mile) shall be paid to each committee chairman attending fall and winter executive board meetings.
+Travel expenses ($.30 per mile) shall be paid to each committee chair attending fall and winter executive board meetings.
 Mileage for executive board meetings held in conjunction with state convention shall not be reimbursed.

 The cost of reproducing necessary materials for distribution at executive board meetings or to chapters shall be paid in full.